-This teaching category focuses on pre-keyboarding skills and includes two types of activities: Mat Man® Match and Puzzle Pieces.
+This teaching category focuses on pre-keyboarding skills and includes three types of activities: Letters with Wood Pieces, Mat Man[®] Match, and Puzzle Pieces.
 These activities teach students how to select an object on the screen, drag it, and drop it somewhere else on the screen.
 This is a basic skill required for digital literacy on any platform.